Real4XoR/KawaiiCon-Box-CTF-2025/README.md

 # Credits

-This is a continuation of Dunderhay's box project https://github.com/dunderhay/Kawaiicon-Box-CTF-2019
+This is a continuation of Dunderhay's box project from 2019: https://github.com/dunderhay/Kawaiicon-Box-CTF-2019